awsdocs/amazon-connect-admin-guide/doc_source/set-hours-operation.md

 1. Choose **Save**\.

-1. Now you can specify these the hours of operation when you [create a queue](create-queue.md), and check them in the [Check Hours of Operation](check-hours-of-operation.md) block\.
+1. Now you can specify these the hours of operation when you [create a queue](create-queue.md), and check them in the [Check hours of operation](check-hours-of-operation.md) block\.

 ## How to specify midnight<a name="set-hours-operation-midnight"></a>